© Hugh A. Thomas All Rights Reserved

 On the Nazi side of murder, Hitler came into power promising equality, preaching egalitarianism, and proposing retaliation against the ‘greedy business class,’ many of which were Jews.
 His death toll is well over 10,000,000.
 These are not the deaths caused by his war, but rather the deaths caused by his political sociopathy.

 In all of these dictatorships, guns were taken from the public.

+Now, let us place the recent school shooting in context.
 Suppose there were 100 of these school shootings per day, everyday, seven days per week for 100 years.
 Assuming 26 deaths per school, this would equate 2600 deaths per day.
 After 100 years, 95,000,000 people would be murdered.
 This is a massive number and surely a horrific thought.
-However, this number is about 35,000,000 less murders than the communist and Nazi governments committed during the twentieth century!
+However, this number is about thirty five million less murders than the communist and Nazi governments committed during the twentieth century!